Good evening everyone.

 The views expressed in this speech are not necessarily those of the Bank of England or the Monetary Policy Committee.

-The responsibility for all remaining errors is my own.
+Opinions (and all remaining errors and omissions) are my own.